mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 **Same person**: It's sort of company for us.

-**Katagiri**: Sure. *[someone laughs]* Even though you hate it *[he laughs]* immediately there, that's why when you sit down, you can catch any kind of "sound" of thoughts, ideas, and views, because [the]  surroundings are very calm.
+**Katagiri**: Sure. *[someone laughs]* Even though you hate it *[he laughs]*, immediately there, that's why when you sit down, you can catch any kind of "sound" of thoughts, ideas, and views, because [the]  surroundings are very calm.
 So we catch the sound ... which we have never thought before.
 Even a little sound comes up.
 That is [the] contents of your life.
 Any kinds of sounds come from the contents of our life.

 Is that okay?
 Okay.